swiftlang/swift-package-manager/Documentation/Usage.md

     /usr/local/include/git2.h

-**Note:** the system library may be located elsewhere on your system, such as `/usr/`, or `/opt/homebrew/` if you're using Homebrew on an Apple silicon Mac.
+**Note:** the system library may be located elsewhere on your system, such as `/usr/`, or `/opt/homebrew/` if you're using Homebrew on an Apple Silicon Mac.
 If you're not sure where `Clibgit` is in your system, you can run this command to look it up: